The Book Woman of Troublesome Creek Book Club Questions and Recipe

 - Who was your favorite of Cussy’s patrons?
 Which character did you despise the most?
 And, lastly, what were your thoughts on Jackson Lovett?

 What did you think of The Book Woman of Troublesome Creek?
 Did it satisfy you or were you left wishing for more?
+Have you read The Giver of Stars?
 What are some other books on niche historical topics that you have read?

 Until next time, Happy Reading!